Economic Development Commission, City of Seattle

 Artist Trust’s EDGE and Native Creative Professional Development Programs

-In 2003, AdvisArts worked with Artist Trust on the development of a new initiative to serve the professional development needs of visual artists in Washington State.
-The EDGE Professional Development Program, supported by the Emily Hall Tremaine Foundation, provides artists with an opportunity to gain professional career building information and skills through a multi-faceted curriculum.
-AdvisArts worked with other professionals in the visual arts to design replicable curriculum content and materials responsive to the needs of adult learners, and provided seminar instruction for selected pilot program sessions.
+Since 2003, AdvisArts has worked with Artist Trust to meet the professional development needs of artists in Washington State through the EDGE program.
+Claudia Bach served as an advisor for the inception and development of EDGE and continues as an occasional instructor.
+The EDGE professional development program, supported initially by the Emily Hall Tremaine Foundation, provides artists with an opportunity to gain professional career building information and skills through a multi-faceted curriculum with a cohort of fellow artists.
+AdvisArts worked with other professionals to design replicable curriculum content and materials responsive to the needs of adult learners, and provided seminar instruction for selected pilot program sessions.
 The program was also adapted to meet the particular needs of Native American artists in conjunction with the Longhouse, Olympia, WA.
-EDGE now is being offered for artists in other disciplines as well.
-The EDGE Program is built on a foundation of workshops and roundtables AdvisArts developed and presented starting in 1993 for Artist Trust.
-These popular programs, presented in over 20 communities statewide, were offered in support of Artist Trust’s mission of providing Washington State artists with targeted tools for professional growth.
-Claudia Bach remains an advisor and occasional instructor for EDGE.

 Aligning structures, roles and communication of the board and advisory committees following transition to a Public Development Authority structure. learn more